 - The average estate is worth around £150,000, with many worth considerably more

 - Families are fractured and separated, with about 42% of marriages ending in divorce

 - One in six people over the age of 80 suffer with Alzheimer’s, with many more elderly people suffering from dementia

-- More cases enable further certainty and clarity on the possible outcome of such litigation.
-In 2013 the High Court stated that over the previous 5 years there had been a 700% increase in the amount of probate claims.
+- An increasing number of cases means there is now greater clarity on the possible outcome of litigation.
+In 2013 the High Court stated that over the previous five years there had been a 700% increase in the amount of probate claims.